Yuqiu-Yang/pMTnet_Omni_Document/docs/source/quick_start.rst

 .. note::
-    We will use the validation data we published along with the package, whose location we assume is at ``./validation_data``.

     Make sure your data file which we assume is located at ``./df.csv`` is structured somewhat like the following: